ashwani123p/FKApplyDesign/README.md

 Solution :
 I used Delegation property in this project.

 Class TicTacToe is created to set the value as an object in cells of grid.

-Object of TicTacToe is declared in Class Game (Delegation property) and Arraylist is also created of Tictactoe objects,which will be used as grid of 3*3 matrix Arraylist is of fixed size feature branch contains code till human vs human TicTacToe feature2 branch contains full code working !! devBranch also contains full code working with all the requirements
+Object of TicTacToe is declared in Class Game (Delegation property) and Arraylist is also created of Tictactoe objects,which will be used as grid of 3*3 matrix,Arraylist is of fixed size

+feature branch contains code till human vs human TicTacToe

+feature2 branch contains full code working !!

+devBranch also contains full code working with all the requirements

 on terminal  type